 After students make an new foldable for the first time, post a sample in the room, and soon all you’ll have to say is “Make a layered foldable,” and they will be able to take it from there.

-Here are the links to two follow-up posts:
+Here are the links to some follow-up posts:

 Resources from Classroom in the Middle